workflow4metabolomics/univariate/README.md

 ### News

+###### CHANGES IN VERSION 2.2.0

+MAJOR MODIFICATION

+ * ANOVA and Kruskal-Wallis: The p-values of the post-hoc tests (i.e. from pairwise comparisons) are now further corrected for multiple testing over all variables (previously, only the p-value of the -first- omnibus test was corrected over all variables)

+MINOR MODIFICATION

+ * All values in the 'dif', adjusted p-value, and 'sig' columns are now displayed (previously, the values were set to NA when the p-value of the omnibus test was not significant)

+NEW FEATURE

+ * Graphic: a single pdf file containing the graphics of all significant tests is now produced as '_figure.pdf' output: boxplots (respectively scatterplots with the regression line in red and the R2 value) are displayed when the factor of interest is qualitative (respectively quantitative).
+The corrected p-value is indicated in the title of each plot

 ###### CHANGES IN VERSION 2.1.4

 NEW FEATURE

-Level names are now separated by '.' instead of '-' previously in the column names of the output variableMetadata table (e.g., 'jour_ttest_J3.J10_fdr' instead of 'jour_ttest_J3-J10_fdr' previously)
+ * Level names are now separated by '.' instead of '-' previously in the column names of the output variableMetadata table (e.g., 'jour_ttest_J3.J10_fdr' instead of 'jour_ttest_J3-J10_fdr' previously)

 INTERNAL MODIFICATION